Moore v. Harper: Analysis

 While legal experts agree the decision struck down ISL, there is some debate about language related to the role of federal courts in election disputes.
 University of California, Los Angeles law professor Richard L. Hasen said the decision's language gave the Supreme Court "the ultimate say over the meaning of state law in the midst of an election dispute", while University of Illinois College of Law dean Vikram Amar said the Court had no intention "to make mischief" in such cases.

 Impact

 Moore v.
-Harper has been called one of the highest-profile cases the Supreme Court has taken in recent years, and could have been a landmark decision if decided in favor of supporting ISL.
-The case had the potential to have significant impact on federal elections and affect efforts to make gerrymandering illegal or remove restrictions on voting.
+Harper has been called one of the highest-profile cases the Supreme Court has taken in recent years, The case had the potential to have significant impact on federal elections and affect efforts to make gerrymandering illegal or remove restrictions on voting.
 Former federal judge Michael Luttig called it the "single most important case on American democracy—and for American democracy—in the nation's history".

 Democracy Docket estimated that at least 28 separate contemporaneous lawsuits in state court systems about congressional district maps would be affected by the outcome of Moore v.
 Harper.